TobikoData/sqlmesh/docs/guides/isolated_systems.md

 ### Separate state data

-SQLMesh maintains a record of every model version, to which it compares updated models.
-The records are called "state" data, as in "the state of the model at that point in time."
+SQLMesh maintains a record of every model version so it can identify changes when models are updated.
+Those records are called "state" data, as in "the state of the model at that point in time."

-State data can be stored alongside model data in the primary data warehouse or in a [separate database](./connections.md#state-connection).
+State data can be stored alongside other data in the primary data warehouse or in a [separate database](./connections.md#state-connection).
 (We recommend using a separate transactional database for projects running on cloud SQL engines.)

 Isolated systems must use a **separate** state database for each system.
 The state of models and other objects in the non-production system is not accurate for the production system, and sharing state data will prevent the project from running correctly.